-By the way, these may great gifts for the environmentally conscious.
+By the way, these make great gifts for the environmentally conscious.
 If you don’t have the time or the inclination to try making these yourself, you can buy the beeswax wraps ready-made at reasonable prices.
 You’ll find where to buy these in my article on gifts for nature lovers.

-If you are in Australia — You can find beeswax wraps at reasonable prices at Biome.
+If you are in Australia — You can find beeswax wraps at reasonable prices at Biome or check out the great patterns in these wraps at Amazon.com.au.